Ruidozo/trading_dashboard/README.md

 - **Data Processing**: Python, Pandas, SQLAlchemy.
 - **Visualization**: Streamlit or Dash for the dashboard.
 - **Infrastructure Management**: Terraform for GCP resource provisioning.
-- **APIs**: PredictIt API for trading data, Bing News Search for news enrichment.
+- **APIs**: Finnhub API for trading data, Bing News Search for news enrichment.

 #### **Key Highlights**
 This project is designed to be an end-to-end solution for ingesting, analyzing, and presenting trading data insights without incurring any costs.
 It leverages free-tier cloud resources and modern data tools, making it an excellent demonstration of scalable, real-world data engineering practices.